yaling888/quirktiva/README.md

 mode: rule

 script:
+  engine: expr # or starlark (10x to 20x slower), the default engine is `expr`
   shortcuts: # `src_port` and `dst_port` are number
     quic: 'network == "udp" and dst_port == 443'
-    privacy: '"analytics" in host or "adservice" in host or "firebase" in host or "safebrowsing" in host or "doubleclick" in host'
+    # privacy: '"analytics" in host or "adservice" in host or "firebase" in host or "safebrowsing" in host or "doubleclick" in host'
+    privacy: |
+      any(["analytics", "adservice", "firebase", "safebrowsing", "doubleclick", "bugly", "bugsnag"], host contains #)
     BilibiliUdp: |
       network == "udp" and match_provider("bilibili")
     ParentalControls: |